-Solid Angle Geometry
+Diagram of the corresponding Solid Angle of 1 sr

-Using the example of one candela at one metre distant, imagine a sphere of one metre radius with a point source of one candela at its centre.
-The illuminated surface area of the sphere over a solid angle of one steradian is one square metre.
-The luminous flux within that solid angle is one lumen.
-The illuminance incident on that surface is one lumen per metre squared or one lux.
+Example 2: Imagine a sphere of 1 m radius, with an isotropic point source at its centre and a luminous intensity of 1 cd in each direction.
+The illuminated surface area of the sphere over a solid angle of 1 sr is 1 m2.
+The luminous flux within that solid angle is 1 lm.
+The illuminance incident on that surface is 1 lm/m2 or 1 lx.

 Luminous Intensity (candela)

+Iv；I